 I volunteered as a Community AIDS Educator in the late 80s.
 I decided to get involved, because I was looking for a way to help my sons become aware and informed.
 I made them watch the training videos with me, and our living room became a sex-ed learning center for curious adolescents in our neighborhood.

-AIDS was mainly showing up in the gay community in those early years, and many adults didn’t want to talk about what was happening.
+AIDS was mainly showing up in the gay community in those early years, and many adults didn’t want to talk about what was happening yet.
 When I spoke to groups, no-shows and walkouts were normal.
-And large audiences meant that the management had required the staff to attend.
-One college class threatened to boycott me, because I wanted to bring along an HIV-infected person, even though the CDC had begun informing the public that HIV was not airborne-spread.
+And large audiences meant that the management had required staff members to attend.
+One college class threatened to boycott me, because I wanted to bring an HIV-infected person along with me, even though the Centers for Disease Control had begun informing the public that HIV was not airborne-spread.
 So I went to the class alone and played a recording of my friend explaining his feelings about being ostracized.

 I also volunteered as an AIDS Buddy to people infected with HIV.
 My supervisor asked me to be the Buddy of Chris, a young man in the final stage of AIDS, already in the hospital, about to slip into a coma.
 When I arrived, Chris lay in the bed, emaciated, with KS lesions on his face and arms, and his devastated parents sat nearby.

 I felt inadequate and just acted on instinct.
 Ignoring the warnings about body fluids, I sat on the edge of the bed, held his hand and introduced myself.
 I returned each of three days, until Chris died.
 His mom asked me to be at his funeral, and she said it had comforted her, that I’d been willing to hold her son’s hand and talk kindly to him.